Before You Begin

 To establish a secure connection to the Azure Data Box device, make sure to download and import an SSL certificate and install it on both the Veeam Backup & Replication server and the gateway server (if any additional gateway server is used).

-For more information on how to download an SSL certificate, see this Microsoft article.
+For more information on how to download an SSL certificate, see Microsoft Docs.

 When installing a certificate, do the following: